yusefmosiah/choir-collective/docs/Level_3_ValueCreation.md

    - Network resonance
    - Multi-scale harmony

-The system doesn't force behavior - it creates a space where quantum mechanics naturally select for valuable patterns.
+The system doesn't force behavior - it creates a space where wave mechanics naturally select for valuable patterns.
 Like the physical universe itself, complexity emerges from simple quantum principles.